PabRD/AS_Profile/README.md

 ______________________________________

-Force velocity profiling is not specific to team sports actions and acceleration-speed profiling can be done passively, save some proper testing sessions and bring continuous information about the athlete state of form evolution (Morin et al. 2021).
+Force velocity profiling is not specific to team sports actions but acceleration-speed profiling can be done passively, save some proper testing sessions and bring continuous information about the athlete state of form evolution (Morin et al. 2021).

 ## Raw data